DamarAR/os242/links.md

 <h2>Week 09</h2>
 1. [8.
 Chapter 7: Entering Chroot and Building Additional Temporary Tools - How to build Linux From Scra] (https://youtu.be/m6USND1vPhM?si=jzvGGqToTpLN5lDp) --- Learn how to make LFS.
 This video helps me compile and install packages easily.

+<h2>Week 10</h2>
+1. [9.
+Chapter 8: Installing Basic System Software - How to build Linux From Scratch (LFS) 12.2 - Tutori] (https://youtu.be/ReIeiTqYTGc?si=rfjb-dbI0oXNNKtT) --- Learn how to make LFS.
+This video help me understands how to compile more packages.

 <br>
 <hr>